 The International Passenger Survey (IPS) measures migration flows to and from the UK.
 It forms the basis of immigration, emigration and net migration estimates in the ONS Migration Statistics Quarterly Report.
-Separate estimates are produced for long-term (12 months or more) and short-term (1–3 months and 3–12 months) migration.
+Separate estimates are produced for long-term (12 months or more) and short-term (1–3 months and 3–12 months) migration, presented here in this guide.
 To produce estimates at the local authority level ONS uses the published estimates of long-term immigration totals and then uses administrative data to distribute the total across local authorities.
 Similarly, for short-term immigration estimates, ONS uses published short-term immigration totals derived from the IPS data for non-British workers and students staying for at least 3 but less than 12 months (UN definition).
 Worker and student totals are then distributed by mapping the IPS definitions as closely as possible to the relevant data within the administrative sources provided by other government departments.
 In both cases, the national-level IPS estimates come with margins of error, and the local-level numbers are also estimates rather than precise figures.

 IPS estimates are not sufficient to measure migration to Northern Ireland, because they do not account for movements across the Irish border.
 The Northern Ireland Statistics Agency (NISRA) supplements ONS quarterly migration figures with GP registrations data.
 One result of this is that short-term migration estimates are not available for Northern Ireland.
 Supplementary analysis of the data for Northern Ireland, which is also available through ONS, is provided by NISRA.